mylifeecho/mylifeecho.github.io/_posts/2017-05-31-telegram-bot-tutorial.md

 where `Handler` is Servant's Handler which is nothing more than just a type alias for `ExceptT ServantError IO`.
 The `Bot` type is accompanied by the classic set of deriving instances (don't forget to put `GeneralizedNewtypeDeriving` language extension on the top of the file).
 You can read more about monad transformers on [wiki books][wikibooks-transformers], about deriving mtl typeclasses [here][mtl-transformers], and more about `ReaderT` [here][readert].
+There is very nice [blog post][servant-persistent] that shows how to build web application with Servant.

 `BotConfig` is a read-only configuration that will be used by the bot.
-It will be data record that we will build on application start up.
+It is a data record that we will build on application start up.

 ```haskell
 data BotConfig = BotConfig